 I’d recommend these for people with knee problems who really need the extra padding.
 They’re easily the comfiest, squishiest pads I have tried.

-These are my favorite knee pads for all-around use.
-Kneelons have firm, sturdy foam which lasts a long time (I get about two years of 20-hour-a-week use out of them before I start to wear holes in the foam).
+The brand I’ve been using for ten years or so, Kneelons, have firm, sturdy foam which lasts a long time (I get about two years of 20-hour-a-week use out of them before I start to wear holes in the foam).

 Many people love to feel the soil on their hands, but most gardeners know that the soil really saps moisture from our skin.
 Cracked, dry hands are no fun to garden with, and it’s even less fun to stumble upon a grouchy insect or thorny plant without any protection for our hands.

 The biggest complaint I hear about gloves is the lack of tactile sensation.
 There are some wonderful premium gloves out there, Bionic for example, that really let you feel what you are doing, but I go through gloves so quickly that I really don’t want to spend $30 on a single pair.

 My favorite type for fussier work like deadheading annuals or planting veggie starts is the Atlas Nitrile Glove.
 These are super-thin cloth gloves with a light coating on them to make them stronger and better for gripping things.
 If you hate wearing gloves, try these and see if you can get used to them.

 I prefer using a slightly thicker style of glove so that I can prune roses and grab brambles in between weeding and planting.
 I use a generic version of the Atlas Fit Glove, and I quickly got used to being able to do any task I wanted with just the one pair of gloves.